In Conversation

 How did you two meet, and what do you have in common?

-Allison: Dynasty, Season 2.
-Marcus was a Costume PA, I was Assistant Costume Designer.
-We clicked right away.
-We both love beautiful things, good food, culture, community, and turning a regular day into a full-blown experience.
+We met on Dynasty, Season 2.
+Marcus had moved into the costume department as a PA, and I was an Assistant Costume Designer.
+We clicked immediately.
+We both love beautiful things, good food, culture, community, and turning an ordinary day into something memorable.

-Marcus: I admired her calm efficiency instantly.
-We bonded over work ethic and being “gay as hell.”
+I noticed her calm efficiency right away.
+We bonded over work ethic and, honestly, being gay as hell.
+It was an instant shorthand.

 How do you complement each other?